Natalie Murdock’s platform for the

 We must work to ensure our residents are provided with the training and skills needed to compete in an ever-changing economy.
 Let’s work to support small businesses and entrepreneurship.
 As new businesses come to our community, let’s make sure they hire locally.

 Our district is in the midst of a criminal justice renaissance.
-More funds are needed to support the grassroots work of organizations right here in Durham that are working to implement needed reforms.
-I will work with the community to keep our neighborhoods and streets safe.
-As your state senator, I will support and fund our NC Reentry Council, fund money bail reforms, support criminal record expungement programs, strengthen domestic violence laws, support common sense gun laws, and support our immigrant community.
+More funds are needed to support the grassroots work of organizations that are working to implement needed reforms.
+Natalie will work with the community to keep our neighborhoods and streets safe.
+As your state senator, Natalie will support and fund our NC Reentry Council, fund money bail reforms, support criminal record expungement programs, strengthen domestic violence laws, support common-sense gun laws, and support our immigrant community.
 We must stop locking people up for non-violent and minor drug offenses.
 As we combat the opioid crisis, we must also stop criminalizing the use of marijuana.

 In a report from the Electoral Integrity Project, North Carolina received a score of 58 out of 100 for the 2016 election.
 This score is comparable to nations with authoritarian regimes and pseudo-democracies, such as Cuba, Indonesia, and Sierra Leone.
 Further, North Carolina scored lower on voting district boundary integrity than all countries evaluated by the report, receiving a score of 7/100.

 North Carolina’s jail and prison incarceration rates are steadily increasing, with 160,000 people either incarcerated or under criminal justice supervision.
 North Carolina’s incarceration rates are higher than that of the next highest five countries’ incarceration rates combined.